bzLem0n/periodic/README.md

 # periodic

-Personal Home-manager and NixOS configurations for the devices on the lem0n.zapto.org network.
+Personal Home-manager and NixOS configurations for the devices on the devices on the lem0n.zapto.org network.